alxgmpr/Bitrate/README.md

 data retrieval.
 This scraper runs every day, retrieves the data, and stores a record for that day in the database.

 We made use of the tweet-count package hosted on NPM for speed of developement.
 This package opens an api-stream to twitter and intercepts all tweets that make use of the specified hashtages (in this case, cryptocurrency symbols).
 After collecting tweets for a day, it fires an event in order to store the count.

+## Running and PM2

+The application is designed in 2 parts:

+1) The Express server ('Bitrate') which handles requests to view the homepage as well as GET calls to our local API.

+2) The api-crawler module which chronically scrapes Google search trends, Twitter hashtag trends, and Bittrex cryptocurrency price action.

+Rather than manually calling `node index.js` and `node api-crawler.js` constantly to run the app, our group opted to use PM2, a management solution to handle starting/stopping, as well as pulling updates from the Github repository.

+## Front End

+The service for the application's front end is handled using Express, which allows us to handle web requests through an open port (usually :3000).
+By using the router functionality of Express, we can write specific and/or dynamic handlers for different requests to the server.

+The Express server has 2 main routes:

+1) `'/'` to serve the homepage, index.html
+2) `'/get_data_between'` to serve data from our SQL database to the AJAX calls from the homepage.